 This Policy applies to:

-- in relation to Blackout Periods (see paragraph 7.2), Directors and Senior Executives (Senior Executives being direct reports to the Managing Director, or the Executive Chairman (as applicable) and those persons’ direct reports) (collectively, Designated Persons) of the Company, and its subsidiaries (and any family member or associate over whom they have influence).
+b) in relation to Blackout Periods (see paragraph 7.2), Directors and Senior Executives (Senior Executives being direct reports to the Managing Director or Chief Executive Officer, and those persons’ direct reports) (collectively, Designated Persons) of the Company, and its subsidiaries (and any family member or associate over whom they have influence).

 3. Insider Trading - the Law